How to Create a List in Bash Scripts? [2 Easy Methods]

 People Also Ask

-What is the command to list bash?
+What is the command to list in bash?

-The command ls is used to list in Bash.
+The ls command is used to list in Bash.
 This command is specifically used for making a list of directories and files.

 How do you define a list in a Bash script?

-A list is basically an associative array in Bash scripting.
+A list is an associative array in Bash scripting.
 So, defining a list means declaring an array in Bash.
-The syntax to declare an array in Bash is, array_name={“element1” “element2”….”element_n”}.
+The syntax to declare an array in Bash is array_name={“element1” “element2”....”elementN”}.

 How do I print all list elements in Bash?